How many flags are on the moon

 In addition to the American flags, there is also another flag on the lunar surface – the flag of India.
 This flag was placed by the Indian Space Research Organisation (ISRO) during its Chandrayaan-2 mission in September 2019.
 The flag serves as a symbol of India’s progress in space research and exploration.

-See also How many nights in rome
+See also How many oranges can kill you

 So, while it may come as a surprise, there are actually six flags on the Moon: five American flags and one Indian flag.
 These flags represent the achievements of the Apollo missions and India’s contribution to lunar exploration.